busykoala/helm-intro/README.md

 a pod template for a default nginx server.
 In `templates/service.yaml` there is a service called `nginx-service` exposing the pod on a node port.
+In `templates/configmap.yaml` there is the `index.html` page replacing the nginx default (mounted in the deployment).

 ```bash
 # minikube has this neat way of getting the url for the service
 minikube service nginx-service --url -n helm-intro
 ```

-Let's see if there is `Welcome to nginx!` on this url...
+Let's see if there is `Welcome to the helm intro!` on this url and whether it looks very much green.

 ## Upgrade the chart

-Seems like there is a lot of load on your app now 😱, let's change the number of replicas in `values.yaml` to 2.
+Seems like the designer thinks fuchsia seems to a better color 😱, let's change the nginx `backgroundColor` in `values.yaml` to `fuchsia`.

-Assuming I am super careful, I would want to know what is going to happen if I now upgrade this chart.
-Helm doesn't provide that info out of the box, but there is a super cool plugin to check what's gonna happen.
+To verify the change before upgrading this chart now, you can use this super cool plugin to check what's gonna happen.

 ```bash
 # download the plugin (this will simply place the repo into